durandtibo/coola/docs/docs/types.md

 #### `xarray.DataArray`

-Two xarray `DataArray`s are equal if `xarray.DataArray.identical` returns `True`.
+Two xarray `DataArray`s are equal if:

+- they have the same data values (attribute `data`)
+- they have the same name (attribute `name`)
+- they have the same dimension names (attribute `dims`)
+- they have the same coordinates (attribute `coords`)
+- they have the same metadata (attribute `attrs`)

-In contrast to the standard usage in numpy, NaNs are compared like numbers, two `DataArray`s are equal if both objects have NaNs in the same positions.
+Unlike `xarray.DataArray.identical`, two `DataArray`s are not equal if both objects have NaNs in the same positions to follow the standard usage in numpy.
+You can use `objects_are_allclose` to compare objects with NaNs.

 ```python
 import numpy as np